juicedata/juicefs/docs/en/reference/posix_compatibility.md

 Result: PASS
 ```

-Besides the things covered by pjdfstest, JuiceFS provides:
+Besides the features covered by pjdfstest, JuiceFS provides:

 - Close-to-open consistency.
-Once a file is closed, the following open and read are guaranteed see the data written before close.
-Within same mount point, read can see all data written before it immediately.
+Once a file is closed, it is guaranteed to view the written data in the following open and read.
+Within the same mount point, all the written data can be read immediately.
-- Rename and all other metadata operations are atomic guaranteed by transaction of metadata engines.
+- Rename and all other metadata operations are atomic, which are guaranteed by transaction of metadata engines.
 - Open files remain accessible after unlink from same mount point.
-- Mmap is supported (tested with FSx).
+- Mmap (tested with FSx).
 - Fallocate with punch hole support.
 - Extended attributes (xattr).
 - BSD locks (flock).